TomKellyGenetics/R-violin-plot/README.md

 `lineCol` - added control of boxplot border and lines with vectorised colours for each violin as above

-`main`,` sub` - added title specfication within function for consistency with familiar usage, e.g., with boxplot / beanplot
+`main`,` sub`, `xlab`, `ylab` - added title specfication within function for consistency with familiar usage, e.g., with boxplot / beanplot